geokall/RecommendationSystem/README.md

 Calculation button once is clicked, it gets disabled.
 Need to re-rate to be enabled again.<br />
 In order for the algorithm to recommend movies, there must be users that have been scored with >= 0.7 pearson.<br />
 If none filtered user found with more than 0.7 pearson, alert message will be appeared in the screen.<br />

+## Pearson Implementation
+1)retrieve the ratings dataset.
+2)push every nested array to one array that contains all movie ratings.
+3)Sort userId on ASC order
+4)create a map of userId and count(rating) from this sorted array in this format: --> userId: count(rating) 5)keeping 5.000 unique userIds of those who have been rated the same or -1 from the total size 6)keeping only the duplicate userIds, because the user must rate at least 2 movies 7)Creating custom object: userId: { movieRating: [{movieId: rating}] } --> e.g 8)using reduce function in the arrayOfUserMovieRatedFromInput to have this format: movieId: rating 9)comparing the whole dataset with my review('geokall') with every compared user and keeping recommended movies from maximum 5 users
+10)alert if none filtered user fetched with more than 0.7 pearson 11)for every pearson score > 0.7 user, we'll get their movies and keep 3 random movies whose rating is more than 3 12)getting movie informations and show the table with these movies

 ## Credits